Paws of Fury: The Legend of Hank: Box office

-In the United States and Canada, Paws of Fury: The Legend of Hank was released alongside Where the Crawdads Sing and Mrs. Harris Goes to Paris, and was projected to gross around $10 million from 3,475 theaters in its opening weekend.
+In the United States of America and Canada, Paws of Fury: The Legend of Hank was released alongside Where the Crawdads Sing and Mrs. Harris Goes to Paris, and was projected to gross around $10 million from 3,475 theaters in its opening weekend.
 The film made $2.4 million on its first day, including $550,000 from Thursday night previews.
 It went on to debut to $6.3 million, finishing sixth at the box office.
 The film made $3.9 million in its second weekend (a drop of 38.7%), finishing seventh.
 It is to date, the highest-grossing film released by Aniventure.

 Critical response

+Metacritic, which uses a weighted average, assigned the film a score of 45 out of 100, based on 13 critics, indicating "mixed or average" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "A−" on an A+ to F scale, and PostTrak reported 66% of audience members gave it a positive score, with 49% saying they would definitely recommend it.

 Writing for TheWrap, Katie Walsh called the film a "breezy, funny, highly self-referential flick steeped in movie history".
 In a 2.5 out of 4 review, Mark Feeney of The Boston Globe wrote: "Sure, a lot of the jokes are dumb ... but Paws is quite smart.
 Clearly, all concerned considered it a pet project.
 They were right to do so."
 Owen Gleiberman praised Jackson and Gervais, but thought Cera's "sheepish" performance left the film "in search of a center", adding: "You get the feeling that the whole premise of this project was that the script, with its Blazing Saddles mystique, would somehow power it.
 But sorry, those fumes faded out across the decades."
 The A.V.
 Clubs Martin Tsai gave a highly critical review, calling it "morally reprehensible", with a "lazy, melting-pot approach to exploring Asian culture".